BROKAW: Today's media destructive, '24/7 rage about what's pissing people off'…

 “It could be a unifying factor, but it’s a dividing factor, frankly.
 And that really troubles me as much as anything.
 I don’t know how we get beyond that.
 I don’t know what leader can come along and say, ‘Look, we’re all in this together.
 We’ve got to find a way to work together,’” he added.

-A noted liberal, he said for both sides current Washington politics is disturbing.
+A noted liberal, he said the current Washington politics are disturbing for both sides.

 “This is obviously the most unsettling time I’ve ever experienced in national politics, and I’m not saying that just from an ideological point of view.
 I’m not saying that as a Democrat or a Republican.
 I’m saying that as a journalist and as a citizen and as a grandfather,” he said.

-Interviewed about his life, experiences and influence, Brokaw pointed out how former President Reagan was able to unify the nation after the tumultuous Vietnam War and Iran hostage crisis.
+Interviewed about his life, experiences, and influence, Brokaw pointed out how former President Ronald Reagan was able to unify the nation after the tumultuous Vietnam War and Iran hostage crisis.